AWBC Policy Priorities

 Identify and Establish Gender Parity in Underrepresented Industries

-• Establish solutions for known industries where women are underrepresented help bridge the gender divide.
+• Establish solutions for industries where women are underrepresented.